Retreat Comparison

 Primary Locationmussoorierishikesh

 Why that locationThe landscape itself is creative inspiration.
 Views, light, and aesthetic beauty amplify the inner creative impulse.Rishikesh is the traditional home of yoga.
-The spiritual ground amplifies practice.
+The spiritual ground, the Ganges, and centuries of practice lineage amplify your retreat.
+Teachers with deep roots in classical yoga traditions lead your practice here.

 Suitability